vineetv/vineetv.github.io/cases.md

 F&A0523TEC](https://cases.iima.ac.in/index.php/probability-in-finance-ii-numeraire-change-in-option-pricing-select-applications.html){:target="_blank"}

 This technical note lays out the necessary background with examples for numeraire change applications in stochastic calculus.
-Four examples are presented with full workings, including:a) pricing of a call option, b) pricing of an exchange/Margrabe option, c) relationship between forward rates and expected spot rates and d) use of change of numeraire in foreign markets.
+The note presents four examples with full workings, including :a) pricing of a call option, b) pricing of an exchange/Margrabe option, c) relationship between forward rates and expected spot rates and d) use of change of numeraire in foreign markets.